tavrelkate/tavrelkate/README.md

 ---

-Always open to discussions, and contributions —  feel free to contact and collaborate.
+Always open to discussions and contributions —  feel free to contact and collaborate.